Sasha Pieterse: Music

 Pieterse describes her music as "country with southern rock".
 Her debut single "This Country is Bad Ass" was released on April 12, 2013.
 Pieterse described the patriotism behind the song: "I just love this country so much and I would never have been able to be where I am if I wasn't in America, so we decided to come up with this [track]."
 Her second single, "R.P.M", was released on June 13, 2013.

 Pieterse's third single, "I Can't Fix You", was released on July 12, 2013.
 On December 10, 2013, she released her fourth single "No", an upbeat track about "standing strong in your convictions" and saying no when an unfaithful, lying ex-boyfriend asks for a second chance.

 Other ventures

 Pieterse's cookbook Sasha in Good Taste: Recipes for Bites, Feasts, Sips & Celebrations was published by Dey Street Books, an imprint of HarperCollins on October 8, 2019.
 In the book Pieterse shares cooking and baking recipes, tips for inexpensive party planning, do it yourself projects and ideas for desserts.
 San Francisco Book Review wrote that the book is "full of good ideas".

 Pieterse has a lifestyle website called "Sasha in Good Taste".

-Pieterse has developed an online and social media presence, including 16 million+ followers on Instagram as of January 2023.
-She endorses products such as beauty and wellness products on Instagram and has partnered with Lightlife Foods, and Pokémon Go.